JochenFM/mother-earth/README.md

 ![Theme: EARTH DAY 2022](https://img.evbuc.com/https%3A%2F%2Fcdn.evbuc.com%2Fimages%2F266010489%2F547435968885%2F1%2Foriginal.20220413-094345?w=800&auto=format%2Ccompress&q=75&sharp=10&rect=0%2C0%2C680%2C340&s=b588be93ada495fed1aff7fe17875f7f)

 # Mother Earth
-* Theme: EARTH DAY 2022

-Mother Earth has been developed as part of Code Institute's April 2022 Hackathon to inspire and empower humans to learn about saving the planet through sustainability & raising awareness of environmental issues
+ Mother Earth has been developed as part of Code Institute's April 2022 Hackathon.
+Mother earth helps you plan for a more sustainable future in a playful way through simple tips and isometric illustrations.
 By raising self-awareness we can enable peole to reconnect to themselves ,reconnect to nature and truly comprehend humanity's impact on the planet by creating a quiz app feature, tree planting donation feature and some extra resources.
+The team members for this project were: Nigel Doberer, Salwin Achankunju_5P, Yusuf F, Jochen Mayer, Eugenia Muscat & Sandra Atino under the guidance of our facilitator, DaveHorrocks_ci.

 ![Mock-up of site](images/readme/amiresponsive.png)